lfit/itpol/protecting-code-integrity.md

     export SSH_AUTH_SOCK=$(gpgconf --list-dirs agent-ssh-socket)

-You will need to kill existing `gpg-agent` sessions and start a new login
+You will need to kill the existing `gpg-agent` process and start a new login session for the changes to take effect:
-session:

     $ killall gpg-agent
     $ bash
     $ ssh-add -L

-The last command should list the SSH representation of your PGP Auth key (the comment should say `cardno:XXXXXXX` at the end to indicate it's coming from the smartcard).
+The last command should list the SSH representation of your PGP Auth key (the comment should say `cardno:XXXXXXXX` at the end to indicate it's coming from the smartcard).

-To enable key-based logins with ssh, just add the above output to `~/.ssh/authorized_keys` on remote systems you log in to.
+To enable key-based logins with ssh, just add the `ssh-add -L` output to `~/.ssh/authorized_keys` on remote systems you log in to.
 Congratulations, you've just made your ssh credentials extremely difficult to steal.

-As a bonus, you can get other people's PGP-based ssh keys from public keyservers, should you need to grant them ssh-based access to anything:
+As a bonus, you can get other people's PGP-based ssh keys from public keyservers, should you need to grant them ssh access to anything:

     $ gpg --export-ssh-key [keyid]